gowikel/adventofcode-python/README.md

 invoke fmt
 ```

+Albeit, this project aims to be simple, which means that in most cases you are not
+going to need it.
+For example, to run tests, just write `pytest`.

 ## Configuration

 You need to use your Advento of Code Cookie session in order to be able to